 Political PR: 7 Brands Show Us How to Do Corporate Social Responsibility RightWhen you're looking at the data, a positive PR opportunity and a crisis often look exactly the same—a spike in social media mentions, necessitating a quick and thoughtful response.
 Once you dig in and see exactly what is going on (is sentiment trending positive or negative? are your advocates doing the talking, or your critics?) you'll want to have a communications response framework in place that can handle any situation and increasingly, a corporate social responsibility framework as well.
-Register for our upcoming webinar: Crisis, Not Catastrophe to learn how to contain a crisis and even turn it into an opportunity.
+Download our on-demand webinar: Crisis, Not Catastrophe to contain a crisis before it hits and even turn it into an opportunity.
 Here we look at how brands successfully practice corporate social responsibility and what we can learn from them when the pressure's on.

 Sometimes political activism comes for your brand, whether you’re ready for it or not, and sometimes it’s part of your brand strategy.
 Either way, the outcome can be extreme.
 Whether you’ve chosen to enter the political fray or been dragged into it, your approach to the situation can result in your audience feeling even closer to you and the values you represent, or you can find yourself in a major brand-defining media crisis.
 The gulf between these two outcomes often depends on how much your position reflects the current social zeitgeist, the sincerity of your message, and how well you’ve navigated tricky PR waters.

 Brands That Take Their Corporate Social Responsibility Seriously

 As comms pros, continually monitoring social channels and media outlets, you may have already noticed that more and more brands are asserting their values via ad campaigns, press releases, social posts, and C-Suite interviews.
 Here are seven cases (in no particular order) where brands took a stand in accordance with their brand values and how this position impacted public perception.